 While cheap Strats won’t ever be the real deal, they are still exceptionally good guitars.
 They are great for beginners, especially those looking for that Strat sound.

 But they can be equally good for more experienced guitarists who want to expand their arsenal, without having to pay the premium for a Fender.

 Extremely cheap Stratocaster clones costing around $100 (or even less!) might seem very lucrative on sites like Amazon and eBay, but I'd strongly advise you to stay away from them.

-Sure, there are some popular unbranded options like this Donner guitar, and you can see them compared side-by-side with Squier models on videos without as much harsh criticism as you'd expect.
+Sure, there are some popular unbranded options like this Donner guitar (our complete take on Donner guitars), and you can see them compared side-by-side with Squier models on videos without as much harsh criticism as you'd expect.

 But at the end of the day, there's only one reason why they're unbranded.
 They're cheaply made Chinese clones of actual Strats.
 The build quality and reliability are just not comparable to even a budget Squier Strat.